idin/abstract/README.md

-# *Abstract*
+# Abstract
-Abstract is a Python library for creating and drawing graphs and taking advantage of graph properties.
+Abstract is a Python library designed for creating and visualizing graphs, enabling users to leverage various graph properties effectively.

 ## Installation

+To install the library, simply run:

 ```bash
 pip install abstract